How to Budget for a Custom Website Design

 Think of your website as an integral part of your brand, not just your website or a stand-alone marketing tool.
 It’s likely the first impression potential customers will have of your company, so making sure it’s giving the right impression is crucial to the success of your company.

 It’s also going to be the place most potential customers will go to form their opinion about you and your company before they take action and make contact with you.
 In order to truly build your brand you need to budget for the branding you need not only your “website”.
+Your website will be THE most important element of your brand image

 When most people hear branding the immediately think “Logo”.
 While that is an important element of your brand, it’s only a small part of the whole.